vatpac-technology/pilot-resources/docs/flight-planning/routeselection.md

 ## Use of Third-Party Tools
 - Warning about use of SimBrief routes
 - Use of ATC Assist to generate route
+- Local Procedures section for notes on VFR coded clearances, etc